WeGoToMars/WikiGraph-Explorer/README.md

 # WikiGraph Explorer
 Explore any Wikipedia as an interconnected graph of articles!

 Inspired by https://github.com/jwngr/sdow, written in C++ for blazing fast performance 🔥!
-This tool supports multithreading and takes advantage of most modern C++23 features.
+This tool supports multithreading to go *as fast as possible* and takes advantage of modern C++23 features.

 ## Supported features:
 - **Find all shortest paths between two pages** (like https://www.sixdegreesofwikipedia.com/)